team-monite/monite-sdk/.changeset/afraid-ties-suffer.md

 '@monite/sdk-react': minor
 ---

-feat(DEV-12368): Implement toggle to turn reminders on/off on counterpart leve
+feat(DEV-12368): Implement toggle to turn reminders on/off on counterpart level